Jeongseon-eup

-Jeongseon-eup (정선읍) is a town in Jeongseon County, Gangwon Province, South Korea.
+Jeongseon-eup is a town in Jeongseon County, Gangwon Province, South Korea.
 It is famous for the three day "Jeongseon Arirang Festival," held every fall.
 Jeongseon is also famous for its 5 Day Market (5일장) which offers up a variety of traditional Korean herbs, vegetables, and traditional medicines.

 The city is also home to Jeongseon Stadium which hosts WK-League soccer matches weekly starting Summer of 2012.